 Today, consequences of the Pocomoke Drainage Project are apparent.
 The ditching of the floodplain, and the channelization of the river, converted what was historically a groundwater-dominated system into a surface water-dominated system.

-The channelized Pocomoke transmits water more rapidly off the land and into the Chesapeake Bay, without giving that water an opportunity to spill into the full floodplain where nitrogen, phosphorous and sediment are filtered.
-Nitrogen, phosphorous and sediment are all major contributors to “dead zones” in the bay, which can suffocate marine life.
+The channelized Pocomoke transmits water more rapidly off the land and into the Chesapeake Bay, without giving the full floodplain the opportunity to filter nitrogen, phosphorous and sediment—major contributors to dead zones in the bay, which can suffocate marine life.

 The largest dead zone is most pronounced in the deep waters of the bay’s mainstem during warm summer months.
 Between 1985 and 2010, the duration of the dead zone fell from five months to four, suggesting efforts to manage nutrient pollution are working.
 The 2016 dead zone was smaller than average because of low river flow and reduced springtime nutrient-rich runoff.
 Restoration efforts like the Pocomoke will help even more.